-Hattah-Kulkyne National Park
+Hattah-Kulkyne National Park Victoria 48,000 ha

 A series of overflow lakes off the Murray River and extensive mallee woodlands are the order of the day here.
 Popular activities include canoeing, walking, bicycling and scenic driving.
 You can picnic and camp in the park, and nearby towns including Mildura, which is just 40 km to the north.